Aequivinius/age_mentions/readme.md

   * spans can be discontinuous, eg `5,9;11,13`
   * confidence is either `1` (for infered or unspecific AMs), `2` for age groups and `3` if precise within 1 year
   * about is either `speaker` (the person who wrote the post) or `patient` (person who has **a** disease, not necessarily the disease in question for the dataset).
 Can be also both or nothing (if it's about somebody the doctor, for example).
 Sometimes there will be quoted speech in a post (a patient said: 'I was 16'), which is not annotated as `speaker` if
+* No relative age mentions where annotated (my younger brother, millenials)

 ### Patterns (Confidence 3)